pyvec/blog.python.cz/content/2019-03-02_pyladies-snake-report.md

 I think I'm addicted to this workshop.

-It ticks the tree factors of intrinsic motivation are autonomy (deciding what to teach and what to leave out in a time-limited workshop), mastery (working on something that improvement) and purpose (helping people understand my passion, not to mention the whole “underrepresented minorities” thing that I'm not really going into here).
+It ticks the tree factors of intrinsic motivation: autonomy (deciding what to teach and what to leave out in a time-limited workshop), mastery (working on something that can always be improved) and purpose (helping people understand my passion, not to mention the whole “underrepresented minorities” thing that I'm not really going into here).